thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 #### Subscription settings

 Here's a brief explanation of Subscription settings:
-* **Topic**.
-The MQTT topic that you want to subscribe to. **Must be unique per connection.**
+* **Topic Filter**.
+The MQTT topic filter that you want to subscribe to. **Must be unique per connection.**
 * **QoS**.
-Quality of Service is the subscription.
+Quality of Service of the subscription.
 * **Retain as Published**.
-When true, MQTT broker will send retained messages at the subscription time.
+When true, messages forwarded using this subscription keep the RETAIN flag they were published with.
+If false, messages have the RETAIN flag set to 0.
 * **Retain Handling** This option determines how the broker should handle retained messages when the client subscribes to a topic.
-  * 0 - send retained messages at subscription time,
+  * 0 - send retained messages at subscription time;
-  * 1 - send retained messages at subscription time if the subscription does not already exist
+  * 1 - send retained messages at subscription time if the subscription does not already exist;
   * 2 - do not send retained messages at subscription time.
 * **No local**.
 When set to true, the broker will not forward messages from this client back to the connection on which this subscription was made.
 * **Color**.
 Color is used for easier differentiation of the messages in the messages table.
 Can be changed.